MicrosoftDocs/visualstudio-docs/docs/extensibility/inside-the-editor.md

 Content types are a mechanism for defining different kinds of content.
 A content type can be a file type such as "text", "code", or "binary", or a technology type such as "xml", "vb", or "c#".
 For example, the word "using" is a keyword in both C# and Visual Basic, but not in other programming languages.
 Therefore, the definition of this keyword would be limited to the "c#" and "vb" content types.

 Content types are used as a filter for adornments and other elements of the editor.
-Many editor features and extension points are defined per content type; for example, text coloring is different for plain text files, XML files, and Visual Basic source code files.
+Many editor features and extension points are defined per content type.
+For example, text coloring is different for plain text files, XML files, and Visual Basic source code files.
 Text buffers are generally assigned a content type when they are created, and the content type of a text buffer can be changed.

 Content types can multiple-inherit from other content types.
 The <xref:Microsoft.VisualStudio.Utilities.ContentTypeDefinition> lets you specify multiple base types as the parents of a given content type.